Last Updated on October 8, 2020

-One goal for me this year is to get into the routine of baking whole grain bread at least once per week.
+One goal for me this year is to get into the routine of baking a 100% whole grain bread at least once per week.
 So far I didn't break the chain, but hey, the New Year is still young…

 Why making whole wheat bread?

-- 1 1/2 tsp. dry yeast or 42 gr./1.5 oz. fresh yeast
+- 1 1/2 tsp. active dry yeast or 42 gr./1.5 oz. fresh yeast

-- 450 gr./16 oz./ 1 pound lukewarm water
+- 450 gr./16 oz./ 1 pound warm water

-- 1/2 teaspoon honey, coconut sugar or date sugar (optional)
+- 1/2 teaspoon date syrup (optional)

 - 500 gr./17.6 oz./1.1 pound whole wheat meal*

-- 50 gr./1.8 oz. sunflower seeds
+- 50 gr./1.8 oz./1/4 cup sunflower seeds

-- 50 gr./1.8 oz. pumpkin seeds
+- 50 gr./1.8 oz./1/4 cup pumpkin seeds

 - 50 gr./1.8 oz. ground flax seeds